snigdho5/PHPExcel-2021/README.md

 # PHPExcel - 2021

 PHPExcel latest version, 2.0 released in 2021.
-I restarted this project as PHPExcel is still in use in million projects and having problems with migrating their entire code.
+I restarted this project as PHPExcel is still in use in millions of projects and having problems with migrating their entire code.
 Please support this project.
 Thanks a lot.

 ## Credits